hanzopgp/ScienceLinks/README.md

 ## Presentation :

 >This is a list of links I want to keep, channels I follow on youtube, links I have saved.
 I want to share those in case someone is looking for informations.
 Feel free to add some links in this list.
-There is some

 <hr>